 Biological safety cabinets offer added layers of protection for both the product/process on the work surface, the user and the environment.

 - Available in vertical airflow configuration only.

-- Must comply with NSF 49 Class II, Type A2 performance criteria for inflow, downflow, exhaust and cross-contamination protection.
+- The cabinet must comply with NSF 49 Class II, Type A2 performance criteria for inflow, downflow, exhaust and cross-contamination protection.